-Marie-Pierre Granger is Associate Professor (resident faculty) with a joint appointment between the School of Public Policy and the Department of Legal Studies.
+Marie-Pierre Granger is Associate Professor (resident faculty) with a joint appointment between the Department of Public Policy and the Department of Legal Studies.
 She is the Academic Director of the Mundus MAPP Program.

 She received her Ph.D. in European Law from the University of Exeter (United Kingdom, 2001) after studying political sciences, public administration and law at the Institut d'Etudes Politiques of Lyon (France), Jean Moulin University- Lyon III (France), Aristotle University (Greece) and Montpellier I University (France).
 From 2001 to 2004, she held a lectureship position at the School of Law of the University of Exeter.

 In 2021-2022, Marie-Pierre currently teaches courses on European integration and governance, EU law, EU human rights law and policy, Law and Public Policy and Courts as Global Policy Actors.

 From 2005 until 2012, Marie-Pierre co-directed, together with Imola Streho (Sciences-Po Paris), the annual summer course on Advanced EU Legal Practice, taught by the Total Law Team (led by J. Weiler, NYU).
 Between 2006 and 2019, she was the CEU coordinator for the Allianz Summer Academy on Europe.